 The number of children born with debilitating conditions like spina bifida and cerebral palsy is not growing, but the number of interventions available to help them cope with these conditions is.
 Physiatrists continue to open up more job opportunities for themselves in pediatrics by developing innovative ways to improve functionality for disabled children.

 The survival rates for children born with debilitating diseases continue to rise, increasing the need for physiatrists to treat and follow each patient through childhood or longer.
 So far, an equal supply of trained professionals has not met this growing demand for physiatrists.
 Given the limited number of graduate programs in PM&R, it’s unlikely we’ll make up this deficit in the next 10 years or more.

 At Farr Healthcare, we understand physiatry hiring trends because we have worked in PM&R. Our experience has equipped us to describe your unique value to potential employers and find the position that fits you well.
 From entry-level to highly experienced positions, we can help you get into the job you want in PM&R.

 PM&R is an exciting, rapidly growing field.
 As a medical specialty, it is not well-known, but it requires a unique combination of skills and knowledge.
 At Farr Healthcare, we respect how hard you had to work to get your PM&R certification, and we want to match you with an employer who values that, too.

 We work to educate our clients who may be new to the field about the rigors of training to become a physiatrist.
 We help them understand what to look for in a candidate and what most candidates are looking for in an employer.
 From large rehab centers to private practices, Farr Healthcare gets to know the employers who list PM&R jobs with us.

-We have a number of PM&R job listings in several states across the country.
-We also get new listings in every week or so.
-When you are ready to begin your career in PM&R or if you are looking for a change, start by calling Farr Healthcare today.
+We have various PM&R job listings in several states across the country.
+We also get new listings every week or so.
+When you are ready to begin your career in PM&R or if you are looking for a change, start by calling Farr Healthcare today at 888-362-7200.